AmalAjay/Linkedin_Job_Scraping_and_Analytics/README.md

 # Linkedin_Job_Scraping
-#### Scrape data from professional networking platform LinkedIn using python library called Selenium and make 3 tables using the data i.e. Company Table, Job Table and Details Table:
+#### Scraped data from professional networking platform LinkedIn using python libraries called Selenium and BeautifulSoup.
+Collated all the information and analysis done on MSSQL and then built an interactive dynamic dashboard on Excel.
 <h2>
   <img src="https://studio.code.org/v3/assets/94Dl-F9cvXgEbDXZzpCH57uMXtEkbaC4pJswu8WXriE/petshop_intro.gif" width="50"> Role :
 </h2>